 When someone sees an ad, they can in one click access certain information within the storefront page of the merchant store: product information, a map, address and contact details, opening times, additional products, etc.

 With this ad format, you can boost your product catalogue’s visibility and improve the shopping journey for your customers by removing a number of barriers e.g shipping costs or product unavailability.

 Note: Google maps data from 4 potential sources for LIA ads: the local products feed, the local product inventory feed, the product feed and Google My Business Addresses.

 Customer reviews are essential for your business and allow consumers to evaluate the quality of your offer.
 With the Product Ratings Feed, reviews are displayed as a 5-star rating with the total number of reviews.

 Collected from a number of different sources, these ratings are processed through product feed notification data from a separate feed and are then associated with the products through unique international product codes (eg GTIN).
 In the absence of these codes, the rating may not be displayed next to the right products.

-To access these feeds, you need to obtain at least 50 reviews for all your products before asking Google to enable access to this feed in your Merchant Center account.
+In order to use this feed, you must have received at least 50 reviews for all your products.
+You’ll then be able to apply to Google to access this feed in your Merchant Center account.